 Offset Optimization: Dialed In Fitment

 Good wheel fitment can make a build; bad wheel fitment can break it.
 What’s the one thing that determines good and bad wheel fitment?
 Offset.
-While it’s easy to obsess over diameter and width, offset is the most critical yet misunderstood aspect of wheel fitment.
+While it’s easy to obsess over diameter and width, offset is the most critical yet misunderstood aspect of wheel fitment; which is why it’s so important to read the rest of the wheel spec sheet before committing to a set.

 At Curva Concepts, we’ve built our reputation on mastering the science behind offsets, ensuring every wheel delivers perfect fitment, whether you’re building a track weapon or show-stopping stance build.